 The physical properties derived for the majority (68\%) of star-forming galaxies are thus derived under the assumption of the false presence of AGN for sources without the MIR information.
-However, we validate that the stellar mass estimates can still be securely used.
-For a sample of star-forming galaxies with {\tt AGNFRAC} $\ge 0.1$, we compare the derived stellar masses with the ones estimated without incorporating AGN contribution (i.e. the {\tt AGNFRAC} is fixed to the null value) independently of the availability of the WISE photometry.
+However, we validated the notion that the stellar mass estimates can still be securely used.
+For a sample of star-forming galaxies with {\tt AGNFRAC} $\ge 0.1$, we compared the derived stellar masses with the ones estimated without incorporating AGN contribution (i.e., the {\tt AGNFRAC} is fixed to the null value) independently of the availability of WISE photometry.
 Both the $\Delta$ and {\tt NMAD} are comparable (with $\Delta$ = 0.014 and {\tt NMAD} = 0.037).
 Similarly, the effect on the SFR is negligible ($\Delta$ = -0.079 and {\tt NMAD} = 0.119).
 For star-forming galaxies with a low AGN fraction ({\tt AGNFRAC} $\leq 0.1$), there is no impact on stellar mass or SFR estimates (with $\Delta = - 0.001, - 0.016$ and {\tt NMAD} = 0.011, 0.025 for stellar mass and SFR, respectively).
-To summarize, although the AGN features especially for sources lacking high SNR WISE photometry are not reliable, the overestimation of the AGN fraction for star-forming galaxies does not affect their stellar mass or SFR estimates.
+To summarize, although the AGN features especially for sources lacking high S/N WISE photometry are not reliable, the overestimation of the AGN fraction for star-forming galaxies does not affect their stellar mass or SFR estimates.